lara-martin/interactive-fiction-class/homeworks/text-adventure-game/text-adventure-game.md

 You should submit a link to a Github repository which contains the following:

 1. An Python notebook called `action_castle.ipynb` that runs Action Castle.
-(You can use [Google Colab to view IPython Notebooks on Github](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb).)
-2. An IPython notebook called `my_game.ipynb` that runs the initial version of your game.
+2. An Python notebook called `my_game.ipynb` that runs the initial version of your game.
 3. A text file called `playthrough.txt` with all of the commands that we need to issue to complete your game.
 It shold be a plain text file with one command per line.
 4. A text file called `README.md` containing a short paragraph describing your game, and why you picked that topic.
 5. An image showing the directed graph for your game.